joelclermont/kendo-docs/getting-started/dataviz/chart/chart-types/bubble-charts.md

         }]
     });

-This Produces the following chart:
+This produces the following chart:

  ![Bubble Chart](chart-bubble.png)